giantswarm/cluster-api-provider-cloud-director-app/README.md

 The image is currently built manually from a specific commit since the only release is outdated and `main` is the development branch.
 The capvcd helm chart is based on the output of `kustomize build` in the following folder:

 * Repo: https://github.com/vmware/cluster-api-provider-cloud-director/tree/main/config/default
-* Commit: `8a5e8da3676d51f4bbf0ba2900fab96443c8eb96`
+* Commit: `e6a551d2e142ab67957670ba9c77fa9976486636`

-This build includes a fix for https://github.com/giantswarm/giantswarm/issues/23085#issuecomment-1209339260.
-Hardcode the [CPI](https://github.com/vmware/cluster-api-provider-cloud-director/blob/main/controllers/cluster_scripts/cloud_init.tmpl#L123) and [CSI](https://github.com/vmware/cluster-api-provider-cloud-director/blob/main/controllers/cluster_scripts/cloud_init.tmpl#L138) versions in the cloud-init script, otherwise it uses the repos from main for both, which point to an internal VMware repo we don't have access to.
-This is temporary workaround, future commits will move CPI and CSI to Cluster Resource Sets that we can then ignore in favor of our own `cloud-provider-cloud-director` app.
+This build removes the CSI, CPI and default class from cloud-init which we will install with our own [cloud-provider-cloud-director](https://github.com/giantswarm/cloud-provider-cloud-director-app) app.

 ## How to use